zc9syil5ya/swa-en-christian-sommer/README.md

 * Node.Js >15
 * IntelliJ IDE (recommended)

+#### Database location
+Set the path for the database at `spring.datasource.url=jdbc:h2:file:C:/temp` at the project `application.properties`.
+It is in `src/main/resources`.
+For the test database the same must be configured.
+The test `application.properties` file is located in `/src/test/resources`.

+For Linux,UNIX or macOS systems  the path is probably different.
+For example: spring.datasource.url=jdbc:h2:file:`/path/to/prod` and `/path/to/test` in the test directory.

+The PROD database is accessible as long as the server is running at `http://localhost:8080/h2`.
+User is `sa` and no password.
+Path to the database is the previously set path.

 ### How to start the project:
 The application is divided into frontend and backend.
 The frontend is mostly implemented with React while the backend is run with SpringBoot and Hibernate as a REST API.To store data i decided to use a h2 database.